Data Transparency Measure:

 Depression Screening with Documented Follow-up Plan

-Depression is a common mental disorder, characterized by sadness, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, feelings of tiredness, and poor concentration.
+According to the World Health Organization, depression is a common mental disorder characterized by sadness, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, feelings of tiredness, and poor concentration.
 Depression can be long-lasting or recurrent, substantially impairing an individual’s ability to function at work or school or cope with daily life.

 Fortunately, depression is a disorder that can be reliably diagnosed and, for most patients, treated within a primary care setting.
 Screening for depression and other mental illnesses is important because it allows health care providers to identify these illnesses early on, making treatment more effective.
 By routinely screening for depression, primary care teams can identify patients who show signs of depression and help them get access to the mental health services they may need.

 As primary care clinics continue to expand and adopt new roles and specialties within their practices, documentation is becoming increasingly important.
 Documenting follow-up plans for patients who show signs of depression helps ensure continuous care and keeps all members of the patient's care team informed about the plan for treatment.

 CLICK HERE to be linked to the current UDS Definition.

 There are many actions you can take to improve this measure, including:

 - Coordinated Care Organization (CCO) Incentive Measure Definition

 - OHA Guidance Document for Depression Screening and Follow-Up

 - USPSTF Recommendations for Depression Screening in Adults